SuperOfficeDocs/crmscript/docs/api-reference/classes/NSArchiveRestrictionGroup/NSArchiveRestrictionGroup.md

 # NSArchiveRestrictionGroup

 Carrier for restriction group.
-It contains all the search restrictions for the group - that is, ArchiveRestrictionInfo - objects, including some info like rank and name
+It contains all the search restrictions for the group* that is, ArchiveRestrictionInfo* objects, including some info like rank and name